sanchit-ahuja/sanchit-ahuja.github.io/index.md

 {% include image.html url="images/photo.jpg" caption="" max_width="300px" align="right" %}

 Hi!
 I'm Aditya.
 I'm currently a Research Fellow at the [Wadhwani Institute of Artificial Intelligence]{:target="_blank"}, a independent, nonprofit research institute and global hub, developing AI solutions for social good.
+We're building a video based anthropometry tool to using parametric neonate models to effectively catch many of the millions of low birth weight babies that are missed each year.

-I am broadly interested in Machine Learning.
-Specifically, interpretability of deep networks [[Read this!]{:target="_blank"}] and generative models interest me.
+I am broadly interested in Machine Learning and Computer  Vision

-Previously, I was a research assistant at the [Machine and Language Learning (MALL) Lab]{:target="_blank"}, IISc Bangalore where I worked on constructing domain specific knowledge graphs and learning joint representations from knowledge graphs and text
+Previously, I was a research assistant at the [Machine and Language Learning (MALL) Lab]{:target="_blank"}, IISc Bangalore where I worked on positive unlabeled classification algorithms to fetch documents from the web that resemble a seed set (often very small, 500 documents).
+I helped build a distributed crawler, a PU classifier and relation extraction algorithms to construct domain specific knowledge graphs from a web corpus.
+A system similar to [NELL]{:target="_blank"} but restricted to a specific domain

 I contributed to [Apache Mahout]{:target="_blank"} as part of the Google Summer of Code '17 where I worked on the design and implementation of distributed [DBSCAN]{:target="_blank"}

-In a previous life, I was an undergraduate student in Computer Science at [BITS Pilani]{:target="_blank"} where I worked with [Dr. Poonam Goyal]{:target="_blank"} at the [Advanced Data Analytics and Parallel Technologies (ADAPT) Lab]{:target="_blank"} on building large scale distributed algorithms for clustering (billions of data points in an hour) - Our work has been accepted as a full research paper in the Algorithms track of the IEEE Cluster Computing Conference, Albequerque, New Mexico USA.
+I graduated with Honours. in Computer Science from [BITS Pilani]{:target="_blank"} where I worked with [Dr. Poonam Goyal]{:target="_blank"} at the [Advanced Data Analytics and Parallel Technologies (ADAPT) Lab]{:target="_blank"} on building large scale distributed algorithms for clustering (1 billion data points in 41 minutes using a mere 32 nodes) - The work I did for my undergraduate thesis has been accepted as a full research paper in the Algorithms track of the IEEE Cluster Computing Conference

 I also worked with [Dr. Jagdish Raheja]{:target="_blank"} at the Machine Vision Lab in CSIR-CEERI, Pilani on fall detection in elderly people and [Dr. Lavika Goel]{:target="_blank"} at the [Multimedia and HCI Lab]{:target="_blank"} on nature inspired swarm optimization algorithms.